-In compliance: Participant workers are in compliance if they adhere to the Canadian Model and any conditions that may have been set by the third party case administration.
+In compliance: RSAP participant workers are "in compliance" if they adhere to the Canadian Model and any conditions that may have been set by the TPCA.

-Inactive: Any participant worker or worker who is not active in accordance these Procedural Rules with particular reference to Articles 2, 4, and 8.
+Inactive/ineligible for dispatch: Any RSAP participant worker who is not active in accordance these Procedural Rules with particular reference to Articles 2.0, 4.0, and 9.0.

-Medical Review Officer (MRO): A licensed physician with knowledge of substance abuse disorders and the ability to evaluate an employee's positive test results who is responsible for receiving and reviewing laboratory results generated by an employer's drug testing program and evaluating medical explanations for certain drug test results.
+Medical Review Officer (MRO): A licensed physician with knowledge of substance abuse disorders, the ability to evaluate a positive test result, and who is responsible for receiving and reviewing laboratory results generated by a participating contractor's drug testing program and evaluating medical explanations for certain drug test results.
 (Source: Canadian Model.)